fmaste/Haskell/nix/Internals.md

 ##### Channel format

-A channel URL should point to a directory containing the following files:
+A channel is an URL that should point to a directory containing the following:
-- nixexprs.tar.xz
+- A ```nixexprs.tar.xz``` file:
   - A tarball containing Nix expressions and files referenced by them (such as build scripts and patches).
 At the top level, the tarball should contain a single directory.
 That directory must contain a file default.nix that serves as the channel’s “entry point”

+See [The official channels](https://nixos.wiki/wiki/Nix_channels#The_official_channels) for a short description of the available channels. ***But I still couldn't add a channel different than "unstable"***.

 ##### Default root channel

+***I did not find an specific mentions in the documentation, but this installed channel even thou it appears to be for the root user only, it is used by non-root users until the users add channels and overrides it!***

-The "default" channel is usually named ```nixpkgs``` and you are going to see it a lot used as a prefix (or maybe suffix?) when running nix commands:
+The default/pre-installed channel is usually named ```nixpkgs```, this is because channels are added with an alias.
+You are going to see this alias a lot used as a prefix (or it was a suffix?) when running nix commands to signal which channel we are trying to use:

 ```console
 $ sudo cat /root/.nix-channels
 https://nixos.org/channels/nixpkgs-unstable nixpkgs
 ```

+As we will see later, channel versions are managed in ```.nix-defexpr/``` internally using ```nix-env```, let's only look at the symlinks created:

 ```console
 $ ls -la /nix/var/nix/profiles/per-user/root/channels/